paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 As usual, when you run these tests, they should all fail since we haven't written the setter code yet.

-Finally, the only property left is the `day` property, which is readonly.
-In JavaScript, writing to readonly properties fails silently by default:
+Finally, the only property left is the `day` property, which is read-only. _In JavaScript, writing to read-only properties fails silently by default:_

 ```javascript
 > var obj = { get readonlyProperty() { return 1; } };